terry07/codex/README.md

 **The Algorithm Codex** is a comprehensive repository of reference implementations for common and advanced algorithms in computer science.
 Designed as a companion for computer science students and professionals, it provides clean, modern Python 3.13+ implementations while emphasizing clarity, intuition, and algorithmic efficiency.

+You can read the book online at <https://matcom.github.io/codex/>.

 ## Literate Programming

 This project follows a **literate programming** philosophy.
 Unlike traditional software projects, the primary source of truth is the book itself, located in the `docs/` directory.